digiscot/digiscot-website/pages/participation/apply-for-funding/context.md

 ## Context

-We&#39;re working with the definition of [basic digital skills](/about/basic-digital-skills/) developed by Go ON UK.
+We're working with the definition of [basic digital skills](/participation/basic-digital-skills/) developed by Go ON UK.
 This highlights five key skills with a safety element underpinning them:

+{:.browser-default}
-- Communicating
+* Communicating
-- Transacting
+* Transacting
-- Managing Info
+* Managing Info
-- Problem Solving
+* Problem Solving
-- Creating
+* Creating

 Basic digital skills are the starting point on a pathway and identify the foundations that everyone needs to be able to use the internet effectively.
 Building these skills across Scotland&#39;s communities has the potential to make a significant contributing in tackling exclusion and inequality.